olxclick/PredatorPack/README.md

 <!-- USAGE EXAMPLES -->
 ## MainPage

-In this topic you can see the main page of the website in different images below
+In this topic you can get used to the main page of the website in different images shown below:

 <div align="center">
 <img src="img/info.png" alt="info" width="70%" height="70%">